rogerhu/compsci_guides/Word-Frequency.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-**General Idea:** Keep a running total and remove items first in first out using a queue
+**General Idea:** Look through each element in the array and increment a counter every time it matches the given word.

 ```markdown
 1. Check for edge case where inputs are null, if so return -1.